-Cash flows and payment dates are based on Loomis Sayles' estimates.
+Cash flows and payment dates have been calculated based on a sample plan created by Loomis Sayles.

 The universe of securities used in constructing the example portfolio includes securities that are available for purchase.

 All securities are available at the Bloomberg index's price.